 Whitby and Scarborough are on a par with most things price-wise.
 This table shows estimates of everyday expenses you’ll have on a visit to Scarborough or Whitby:

 |Restaurant meal for two||Pint of beer||Transport ticket||Bread||City centre apartment (monthly rent)|

 As you can see, transport is cheap and cheerful whether you decide to stay in Scarborough or Whitby.
 Whitby is slightly more walkable since it’s smaller, which may be something to consider when budgeting transport costs.
 Scarborough has more restaurant choices, so you’ve got a better chance of finding a meal for good value for money.

 In terms of accommodation, Whitby and Scarborough have options to suit all budgets.
 You can find hotels, Airbnbs, campsites, B&Bs, and hostels.
-Scarborough has three hostels, including Scarborough Youth Hostel, where you can get a room for £12 per night.
+Scarborough has three hostels, including the Boat Shed Hostel, where you can get a room for £12 per night.
 Whitby only has one hostel, the Whitby YHA, where rooms start at £15 per night.

 So, which one?

 It is close, but overall, Scarborough should be a little cheaper for restaurants and accommodation.
 The town is bigger, so it has more deals available and more hostel choices.

 Whitby is more walkable.
 However, you shouldn’t find walking around Scarborough too challenging.
 Public transport is so cheap that you can always budget for a bus ride or two.